The Biggest Changes to Hunting Out West: Huntin’ Fool’s 2023 Updates

 Colorado

-Colorado has released preliminary plans for the reintroduction of gray wolves to begin later this next fall.
-However, there is no management plan in place.
-It’s only a matter of time before our elk populations start to feel the effects from this reintroduction “plan.”
+Colorado released 10 gray wolves from Oregon into the northwest portion of the state.
+They plan to release another round of the carnivores next winter.
+It’s only a matter of time before our elk populations start to feel the effects of this reintroduction “plan.”

 Idaho

 Idaho continues to make it a disaster for non-residents to obtain general elk and deer tags during their December 1 sale day.
-When 2023 tags went on sale, their website crashed multiple times and tens of thousands of non-residents were left with nothing except frustration.
-Demand continues to increase, and there is not an equal way to play the game at getting a general tag under their “first-come, maybe first-served” program.
+When 2024 tags went on sale last December, their website was inundated with tens of thousands of non-residents trying to get a tag.
+The legislature would like to see the non-resident general tags be taken to a controlled hunt draw instead of over-the-counter.
+Demand continues to increase, and there is no equal way to play the game at getting a general tag under their “first-come, maybe first-served” program.
 Some tags will be returned to the Department and placed on sale once a month on predetermined dates.

 Nebraska